OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 !!! note
     If the display text property of the term is updated any content items will need to be republished to reflect this change.

+## Taxonomies Contents List Filters

+Provides taxonomy filters in the admin contents list

 ## Manual Ordering of Categorized Content Items

 For each taxonomy item, you can enable drag&drop ordering of content items categorized with its terms.
 This option is disabled by default.

 #### To enable ordering:

 1. Edit the taxonomy content item.
 2. Select “Enable Ordering”.
-3. On “Ordering Page Size”, define the size for the pages of content items that you want to see on the ordering interface.
-This value does not affect the frontend.
-4. Save (publish) the taxonomy.
+3. Save (publish) the taxonomy.

 #### To modify the order of categorized content items for a term:

 1. Edit the taxonomy content item.
-2. Click “Order Items”, to the right of the `Term` whose categorized content items you want to order.
+2. Click “List Items”, to the right of the `Term` whose categorized content items you want to order.
 3. Drag&Drop the categorized content items to the desired positions (grabbing them by the handler icon).
 There is no need to save.
-It is not possible to move one item from one page to another, so you might need to increase the “Ordering Page Size” for the term’s taxonomy.

-By default, adding a term to a content item will make it appear at the first position after publishing.
+Classifying a content item with a term will make the content item appear at the first position, on the term's list of categorized content items.
+Cloned and imported content items will also appear at the top.

-Only the published version of the content item can be moved, but if the item has a draft categorized with the same `Term`, the new position will also be applied to the draft.

 ## Videos